Dogude/w32api/README.md

-sample_window_0.cpp draws a some shapes with calling directX functions.
+sample_window_0.cpp draws a some shapes with calling DirectX Functions.